| |

 Bonjour

-~ Designed by Jean Nouvel, this museum
+~ Designed by Jean Nouvel, this museum featuring

 the art and civilzation of Africa, Asia, Oceania and the Americas